Global objectives of UFHPTI Radiation Oncology Physics Residency Program:

 The UF Health Proton Therapy Institute is a multi-modality radiation treatment center.
-It opened in 2006 as the 4th multi-room clinical proton therapy facility in the United States and has thus far successfully treated over 6,500 patients.
+It opened in 2006 as the 4th multi-room clinical proton therapy facility in the United States and has thus far successfully treated over 9,500 patients.
 Click here to view our facility.

 The UF Health Proton Therapy Institute’s scope of megavoltage photon therapy equipment is comprised of linear accelerators from multiple vendors (2 Elekta™ and one Varian™).
 Our linacs are equipped with cone beam CT (CBCT) and deliver treatments ranging from 3DCRT, IMRT/IGRT to SBRT and SRS.
-Majority of our patients are treated with field-in-field or IMRT IGRT.
+The majority of our patients are treated with field-in-field or IMRT IGRT.
 The TrueBeam™ linac by Varian is equipped with 6 and 10 MV treatment energies, HD MLC and flattening filter free (FFF) delivery.
 The TrueBeam workflow includes patient six degree-of-freedom (6 DoF) positioning by CBCT as well as ExacTrack™ system and a robotic table; gated treatment delivery using Real-time Position Management (RPM) system is available.

 The UF Health Proton Therapy Institute offers low-dose rate (LDR) brachytherapy treatments using Cs-137 and Ir-192 sources.
 In addition, the UF Health Proton Therapy Institute’s physics residents receive training in HDR Brachytherapy, Radiopharmaceuticals and special procedures (such as TBI and TSET) at the UF Gainesville campus.
 Corresponding Rotation Supervision and Evaluation is done by designated medical physics faculty mentors at UF Gainesville.
 During this external Rotation, the Institute’s Residents’ out-of-town living expenses are covered by the "home" program.
 UF Gainesville campus is located approximately 70 miles from the UF Health Proton Therapy Institute.